sytan98/sytan98/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=sytan98&&show_icons=true&title_color=ffffff&icon_color=bb2acf&text_color=daf7dc&bg_color=151515">

 ### 🌱 Interest
-I have a strong interest in Machine Learning and Computer Vision.
-I enjoy reading about technologies and algorithms in these fields.
+I have a strong interest in Machine Learning and Computer Vision, and enjoy reading about technologies and algorithms in these fields.
+I am also interested in Software Engineering as well as Computer Architecture.

 ### 🔭 I’m currently working on
 My FYP project which involves incorporating IMU data into Camera Pose Regression.